poteat/hkt-toolbelt/prompts/make-doc.md

 # Prompt

-With all that in mind, I would like some new documentation to be written for the following input code file.
+With all that in mind, I would like some new documentation to be written for the `<ITEM_NAME>` utility.
 This documentation should be written in a similar style to the above.

 ## Documentation for `<FILE_PATH>`: